jtbattle/i8080-core/README.markdown

 Note
 ====

-Unfortunately, the current implementation needs the little-endian system to run properly.
-It uses unions to mix different data types, and such technique is not portable across little- and big-endian systems.
-Fortunately, most of popular desktop systems running Windows and OSX are based on Intel x86/64 which is little endian.
-Also, this emulator was tested on the PIC32 platform (little endian as well).
+Although the most popular CPUs today use little-endian convention, if your host computer is big-endian, comment out "#define LITTLE_ENDIAN" in i8080.h.

 Usage
 =====

 The implemention of the Intel 8080 model is self-contained and independent.
-It only requires the `i8080_hal.h` header providing the hardware abstraction layer.
+The caller creates a cpu instance by calling i8080_new and passing in callback functions to handle memory read, memory write, input byte, and output byte behavior.

-The example of use is the test suite (`i8080_test.c` and `i8080_hal.c`).
+The example of use is the test suite (`i8080_test.c`).
 It creates bare miminum hardware plumbing to run tests.